Young people share #TenSecondTips for emotional wellbeing during lockdown

 Published on Wednesday, April 22, 2020

 Young people in Leicester have launched a social media campaign to support the mental wellbeing of their peers during the coronavirus lockdown.

 Leicestershire Partnership NHS Trust (LPT) and Leicester City Council have been sharing short video clips from the Youth Advisory Board (YAB) highlighting a range of #TenSecondTips – simple actions to help young people feel better during this unprecedented period.

 The YAB was set up by LPT in November 2019 with support from Leicester City Council’s youth involvement team.
 It comprises young peer supporters from LPT’s child and adolescent mental health service (CAMHS) as well as representatives from the city council's Youth Council.

 The group’s initial priority was to progress the recommendations from the Generation Select report into mental health services across Leicester.
 However, with the group now unable to physically, they were anxious not to lose momentum.
 The #TenSecondTips campaign is one way of ensuring they continue to connect with young people locally.

-The daily tips, which range from learning a new skill, to self-care, exercise and meditation, (view a selection here) are provided not just by the young people themselves, but also by CAMHS clinicians and youth workers.
+The daily tips, which range from learning a new skill, to self-care, exercise and meditation, (view a selection on YouTube) are provided not just by the young people themselves, but also by CAMHS clinicians and youth workers.
 The clips have had around 5,000 views so far.